nondejus/AwesomeUnityCommunity/README.md

 * [Game-Eye-2D](https://github.com/JasonHein/Game-Eye-2D "") - A component based orthographic camera extension for unity that tracks 2D environments.
 * [DeadSimple-Pixel-Perfect-Camera](https://github.com/cmilr/DeadSimple-Pixel-Perfect-Camera "") - An exceedingly easy-to-use pixel perfect orthographic camera script for 2D scenes in Unity.
 An exceedingly easy-to-use pixel perfect orthographic camera script for 2D scenes in Unity.
-* [UFPS (Paid)](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera, controllers, and other effects for use in FPS games.
+* [UFPS](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera, controllers, and other effects for use in FPS games. :moneybag:
 * [Physical-Camera](https://github.com/Unity-Technologies/Physical-Camera) - Unity Component that can describes a physical camera's attributes. (#Physics)
 * [unity-camera-follow-2d](https://github.com/minhhh/unity-camera-follow-2d) - Script to make 2d camera follow players in an interesting way.
 * [Unity-CameraSizeToVelocity2D](https://github.com/tonisuo/Unity-CameraSizeToVelocity2D) - Simple script to change the cameras size depending on the velocity of the target.